PyPI version

 eval (env _UNFURL_COMPLETE=fish_source unfurl)

-You can now install this package with pip, for example:
+You can now install this package with pip or pipx, for example:

 Running unit tests